M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Background-Operations/index.md

 /// </summary>
 protected override void StartApplication()
 {
-	// Start writing content to the event log every ten seconds.
 	// The background operation will continue until the vault goes offline. this.convertToPdfBackgroundOperation = this.BackgroundOperations
         .CreateBackgroundOperation("Conversion to PDF", () =>